Why the automation story needs a second chapter

 A low-code predecessor brought that down to about 4 hours.
 But it was brittle.
 It broke when platforms updated their formats.
 It had no verification logic.
 And it posted everything as journal entries.

-TERN will bring that to near-zero.
-Not because we're faster — because we're verified.
+TERN will bring that to near-zero, because we're verified.
 Every donation flows from the processor through the CRM into the accounting system as a correctly coded, fund-restricted receipt.
 If there's any ambiguity, the workflow pauses and asks a human.
 The audit trail is complete from donor to ledger.

 That 83% reduction in processing time I mentioned?
 That was the unverified low-code version.
-TERN gets you to near-zero hours of confident, auditable automation — not just fast automation.
+TERN gets you to near-zero hours of confident, auditable automation.

 One more thing worth knowing: you don't need to buy new software to use TERN.

-If your organization already has an AI subscription, you can licence TERN's connectors and run them through the AI you already pay for:
+If your organisation already has an AI subscription, you can licence TERN's connectors and run them through the AI you already pay for:

 - Claude Pro